The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### Caster tax

-Caster tax is on average an additional 0.1+2/fps seconds to the listed cast time of a hard casted spell due to animation lock at the end of the spell.
+Caster tax is on average an additional 0.1+2/FPS seconds to the listed cast time of a hard casted spell due to animation lock at the end of the spell.
 In this document, we will take 0.1s as the caster tax.
 While not unique to this job, BLM is the job affected the most by caster tax.
-This means a hard casted Fire 4 is in fact 2.9 seconds and not the 2.8 seconds shown.
+This means a hard casted Fire IV is in fact 2.9 seconds and not the 2.8 seconds shown.
 Caster tax is mitigated with instant cast spells which have their animation lock while the GCD is inactive.

 ### Strong and weak spells